swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

 While this proposal lists conformances to `CustomStringConvertible` and `CustomDebugStringConvertible`, these conformances can only be shipped once [SE-0499] gets implemented.
-Meanwhile, the types still provide (for now, rudimentary) implementations of the two `description` properties.
+Meanwhile, the types still provide (for now, rudimentary) implementations of the `description` and `debugDescription` properties.

 [SE-0499]: https://github.com/swiftlang/swift-evolution/blob/main/proposals/0499-support-non-copyable-simple-protocols.md